sspaeti/second-brain-public/content/writing.md

 ---
-lastmod: '2022-09-28 08:49:37'
+lastmod: '2022-10-15 19:17:34'
 title: Writing
 ---

 Writing has been my new job, at least part-time, since I joined [[Airbyte]].
 So how to get better, and what about writing makes it so hard?

 ## Approaches
 Approaches to how I write are in my [[Second Brain]].
-I will write [[Fleeting Notes]], collecting [[Literature Notes]] with mostly Readwise synced directly into [[Obsidian]], writing them out as [[Permanent Notes]], and tagging them as `#publish` to move them to my public brain.
+I will write [[Fleeting Notes]], collect [[Literature Notes]] mostly Readwise synced directly into [[Obsidian]], write them out as [[Permanent Notes]], and tag them as `#publish` to move them to my public brain.

 I was having this all accessible in one place, connecting and [[Linking Your Thinking (LYT)]] notes and ideas with each other, sparking many new ideas and inspirations I didn't have before.

 I like the quote from [[Writing Handbook by Julian Shapiro]]:
 > Writing is one of the most radical things you can do without money.
-Skilled writers change the world from their couch.
+Skilled writers change the world from their couches.

+Writing is "scalable teaching":
+> "**Writing is the most scalable professional networking activity** - stay home, don't go to events/conferences, and just put ideas down."

 ## Process
 > [!note] I always need to remind myself: